veltman/csvgeocode/README.md

 The easiest way to see what a handler should look like is to look at [handlers.js](./src/handlers.js).

 The handler function is passed the body of an API response and should either return a string error message or an object with `lat` and `lng` properties.
+Additional properties may be returned.

 ```js